hypertrace/pythonagent/README.md

 }
 127.0.0.1 - - [04/Mar/2021 17:54:44] "GET / HTTP/1.1" 200 -
 ```
+The python agent output is now written to a log file managed by the logging module.
+This can currently be found in ${REPO_HOME}/test/agent.log.

 # Requirements
 * [Python OTel Python Agent](https://github.com/open-telemetry/opentelemetry-python) must not be modified.
 * [Python OTel Python Agent](https://github.com/open-telemetry/opentelemetry-python) must be installed (and usable) through pip.